Scheduled MonumentsEnglandRound cairn on Thornley Hall Fell, 430m east of Meg Hall

 What is Round cairn on Thornley Hall Fell, 430m east of Meg Hall?

-Round cairn on Thornley Hall Fell, 430m east of Meg Hall is a Bronze Age burial monument situated on moorland in Lancashire.
+Round cairn on Thornley Hall Fell, 430m east of Meg Hall, is a Bronze Age burial monument located in Lancashire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019447.

 Who is responsible for protecting Round cairn on Thornley Hall Fell, 430m east of Meg Hall?